athms/xai-brain-decoding-benchmark/README.md

 ## Project organization

+Find below an overview of the repository organization.
+Note that we online outline the structure of the results folder as we did not include the results in the repository due to given storage capacity limits.

 ```bash
 ├── Makefile           <- Makefile with the following targets ('all' runs all commands in sequence):
 |                        - 'hyperopt': runs 3D-CNN hyper-parameter optimization for each dataset